16mm Flower Films

 Description

 These 16mm shorts rediscover the intuitive reality and sharp beauty of nature.
+Curated by Courtney Muller.

-Whether though haptic landscapes in SUMMER and GLIMPSE OF THE GARDEN or botanical collages like IN THE CONSERVATORY and THE GARDEN OF EARTHLY DELIGHTS, plants and flowers are established as more than embellishment; they are pulled to the foreground as active participants.
+Whether though haptic landscapes in Summer and Glimpse of the Garden or botanical collages like In the Conservatory and The Garden of Earthly Delights, plants and flowers are established as more than embellishment; they are pulled to the foreground as active participants.
 These filmmakers sometimes use flora as personal metaphor, but ultimately surrender to nature’s complete other-ness.

 Supported by Allied Productions and hosted at Le Petit Versailles Garden.
+Programmed By Courtney Muller.

-BOUQUETS 1-10 (1994-1995) by Rose Lowder.
+Bouquets 1-10 (1994-1995) by Rose Lowder.
 12 min.

-IN SPRINGTIME (2012) by Joel Schlemowitz.
+In Springtime (2012) by Joel Schlemowitz.
 3 min.

 The change of seasons in Prospect Park, Brooklyn.